There is an Apprenticeship Program available.

 What is the purpose of the Apprenticeship Program?

 The purpose is to allow a person to start an herb business or partnership in an herb business in the Asheville area through a unique mentoring program with Robert Eidus.
 The time frame will depend on your area of interest, education and prior experience.
 The Apprenticeship program ends when the individual becomes an owner or part owner of a local herb company.

 What are some benefits available to me?

-In both the Intership and Apprenticeships programs, you will learn about medicinal herbs and farming through your first-hand work experience.
+In the Apprenticeships program you will learn about medicinal herbs and farming through your first-hand work experience.
 There is the chance to meet and learn from many interesting visitors.
 Also there is a meditation space and the chance to attend some festivals and shows.
 For those interested in computers there is the chance to improve your skills.

 Watch this video: How has WWOOF influenced your life?

 |Home ~ Site Map ~ Eagle Feather Farm ~ Ginseng ~ Goldenseal ~ Photos ~ Interns ~ Shop|

 This information provided by: